Lundbeck Foundation GeoGenetics Centre, Globe Institute, Faculty of Health and Medical Science, University of Copenhagen

 Honorary Doctor (doctor honoris causa) at University of Oslo (2014).
 These honorary degrees are conferred on a very few international distinguished researchers every three years to honour their overall contribution to science.

 Professor Eske Willerslev is recognized all over the world as an outstanding academic capacity – but also as a great storyteller and with him evolutionary biology is never boring.
-As a DNA detective, he has revealed revolutionary truths about the past and about the unknowns in human history.
+As a DNA detective, he has revealed revolutionary truths about the past and about the unknowns in human history and the tales of his adventures have been published in five popular books in Danish.